Home

 BIS (Waterloo), MA, PhD (Queen's)

-Author of three books and numerous articles on Canadian history, Shirley Tillotson has explored from many angles the relationship between Canadians and the state in the 20th century.
-Her work — on topics ranging from telegraphers to charitable fundraisers to tax collectors — has been widely recognised for its excellence.
-Her new book, Give and Take: The Citizen-Taxpayer and the Rise of Canadian Democracy, has been described as “An outstanding achievement that brings tax history onto a new plane.”
+Author of three books and numerous articles on Canadian history, Shirley Tillotson has explored, from many angles, the relationship between Canadians and the state in the 20th century.
+Her work — on topics ranging from telegraphers to charitable fundraisers to tax collectors — has been widely recognized for its excellence.
+Her book, Give and Take: The Citizen-Taxpayer and the Rise of Canadian Democracy, has been described as, “An outstanding achievement that brings tax history onto a new plane.”

 She is retired from undergraduate teaching, but continues to participate in the graduate program in History at Dalhousie.
+She is a member of the advisory board of the Journal of Royal Nova Scotia Historical Society.
 She also provides media commentary on current events from a Canadian historical perspective.

 Research Topics